htacg/tidy-html5/localize/README.md

 ### Positional Parameters

-Please note that HTML Tidy does not current support positional parameters.
+Please note that HTML Tidy does not currently support positional parameters.
 Due to the nature of most of Tidy's output, it's not expected that they will be required.
 In any case, please translate strings so that substitution values are in the same order as the original string.